bitnami/charts/bitnami/redis/README.md

     bitnami/redis
 ```

-The above command sets the Redis server password to `secretpassword`.
+The above command sets the Redis(TM) server password to `secretpassword`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,